 Typically, a company first uses psychological profiling to help hire or promote key people.
 They want to know if a candidate fits the organization and the position in question.
 Many companies establish a policy to have the psychologist see all final candidates for a position above a specific salary level or grade.
 Such a policy ensures quality control in the hiring and promotion process throughout the company.
 Having an objective and professional common denominator in the hiring process is valuable, because the variability of interview skill effectiveness across managers is enormous.

 Reports are submitted to the senior HR manager or directly to the CEO to protect the confidentiality of the information.
 Feedback is available to all successful candidates as part of their initial development planning.
 Feedback is also available to the hiring manager to help with the "inboarding" of the new hire.

 As managers become familiar with the value of psychological assessment, the focus of the assessment report often changes from hiring or promotion to development and coaching.
 The information from the psychological profile is used to map and monitor a plan of action for a person's growth within the company.

 What does a personal profile assess?

 Most profile reports address the following topics:

 In addition, for candidates, each position has unique needs and expectations.
 The psychological profile report addresses those specific position requirements in the summary.

 Reports for development purposes address the same general areas.
 In addition, the development reports recommend specific education and training experiences to guide the individual toward developing new competencies or preparing for new career opportunities.

 For developmental profiles, the following information is helpful before the assessment begins:

 What does psychological testing cost?Like any professional service, there is a wide range of fees for psychological profiling services.
 In a recent survey of the Chicago area, the range of fees was from $1600 to more than $6000 per assessment.
-Most psychological profiles conducted by Lakin Associates cost about $1600 for sales and supervisor candidates up to $2000 for executive candidates and developmental planning profiles of senior-level managers/executives.
+Most psychological profiles conducted by Lakin Associates cost about $1800 for sales and supervisor candidates up to $2500 for executive candidates and developmental planning profiles of senior-level managers/executives.